 We all know that sleep is important for children – but chances are, you might not know just how vital getting a healthy night’s sleep can be.
 Scientists have established that just like a healthy diet and exercise, sleep is critical for children to stay healthy, grow, learn, do well in school, and function at their best.

-So what is enough sleep?
+What is enough sleep?

-It depends on your child’s age and other personal characteristics but according to the Nemours Foundation, which specialises in children’s health issues, a 3-month old will sleep an average of 15 hours a day.
+It depends on your child’s age and other personal characteristics but according to the Nemours Foundation, which specialises in children's health issues, a 3-month old will sleep an average of 15 hours a day.
 This gradually decreases as you child grows older.
-Below we’ve included a rough guideline from the Nemours Foundation, but please remember, these are not hard and fast rules.
+Below I’ve included a rough guideline from the Nemours Foundation, but please remember, these are not hard and fast rules.
 Some children need more or less sleep than others their age.

 • From 6 to 12 months, an infant may nap about 3 hours during the day and sleep up to 11 hours at night.

 • From ages 1 to 3, toddlers average about 10 to 13 hours of sleep per day.

 • Pre-schoolers sleep about 10 to 12 hours per night.